Gay couple win UK surrogacy battle over baby girl

 She had insinuated that gay men in same-sex relationships behave in a "sexually disinhibited manner" and said they were "sexually disloyal to each other", according to the judge.

-"[The mother] has consistently done all she can to minimise the role that [the father] had in the child's life and to control and curtail his contact with his daughter," she said.
+"[The mother] has consistently done all she can to minimize the role that [the father] had in the child's life and to control and curtail his contact with his daughter," she said.

 "Far from being a child that she conceived with her good friend, as she describes it, her actions have always been of a woman determined to treat the child as solely her own."